SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Experimental evaluation

-\paragraph{Experiment 6} The second survey experiment is based on another time series taken from the GECCO dataset.
-It addresses the scenario in which Method A and Method B presented detections that, despite not coinciding with the events contained in the series, are in the surroundings or the neighborhood of the events.
-Furthermore, Method A and Method B detections differ in the distance to events.
-In this case, most specialists (11/13) agreed to select Method A as giving the best detection performance, for their detections are temporally closer to the events.
-Both metrics, F1 and NAB score, corroborated with specialists' opinions recommending Method A, while F1 was the winning response to Question 2.
-At this point, it is important to note that the hard approach to F1 computation can no longer give an evaluation for the methods, as both results had no Precision or Recall.
-Hence, the winning response for Question 2 regards the F1 metric produced by the SoftED approach as the one that furthers the selection of the best detection performance according to specialists.
+\paragraph{CQ 2} The second scenario is based on another time series from the GECCO dataset.
+It addresses the scenario in which Detector A and Detector B presented detections that, despite not coinciding with the events contained in the series, are in the surroundings or the neighborhood of the events.
+Furthermore, Detector A and Detector B detections differ in the distance to events.
+In this case, most specialists (11/13) agreed to select Detector A as giving the best detection performance, for their detections are temporally closer to the events.
+Both metrics, F1 and NAB score, corroborated with specialists' opinions recommending Detector A, while F1 was the winning response to Q2.
+At this point, it is important to note that the hard approach to F1 computation can no longer evaluate the methods, as both results had no Precision or Recall.
+Hence, the winning response for Q2 regards the F1 metric produced by the SoftED approach as the one that fosters the selection of the best detection performance according to specialists.

-\paragraph{Experiment 7} The third survey experiment is based on a time series from the NMR dataset containing monthly neonatal mortality rates for a healthcare facility in Brazil over the years.
-In this scenario, Method A and Method B produced only one detection close to the event contained in the series.
-The detections of Method A and Method B are symmetric.
-They have the same distance from the event and differ only in whether they come before or after it, respectively.
-In this experiment, almost all specialists (12/13) responded that Method A gave the best detection performance, as it seems to anticipate the event, allowing time to take prior needed actions.
+\paragraph{CQ 3} The third scenario is based on a time series from the NMR dataset containing monthly neonatal mortality rates for a healthcare facility in Brazil over the years.
+In this scenario, Detector A and Detector B produced only one detection close to the event contained in the series.
+The detections of Detector A and Detector B are symmetric.
+They have the same distance from the event and differ only in whether they come before or after it.
+In this scenario, almost all specialists (12/13) responded that Detector A gave the best detection performance, as it seems to anticipate the event, allowing time to take prior needed actions.
 Furthermore, as there was a tie regarding the F1 metrics, the NAB score was the winning response, corroborating with specialists' opinions.

 However, a public health specialist from Fiocruz disagreed and responded that none of the methods performed better, which is corroborated by the F1 metrics.
 For example, consider implementing a public health policy in which a human milk bank is supposed to decrease neonatal mortality rates.
 Although it makes sense to detect the first effects of preparing for the implementation of the policy, it may not be reasonable to give greater weight to anticipated detections rather than the detection of the effects after the implementation.
 They defend: \begin{quote} It is important to deepen the understanding of the context of the event and the reach of its effects (before and after). \end{quote}